See the homework assignment page for your fourth (and last) programming assignment (it will be there soon).

 Here are several other introductory chapters about Java GUIs.

-Today we will talk about line rasterization and line clipping.
+Today we will continue to talk about line rasterization and line clipping.

 Here is a formula sheet that documents all the steps that a vertex goes through as it moves down the rendering pipeline, from a vertex in model coordinates to an index in the framebuffer's pixel-array.

-Today we will finish talking about projection and start to talk about line rasterization and line clipping.
+Today we will finish talking about the projection stage and start to talk about line rasterization and line clipping.

-Read the sections about Rasterization and Clipping in Readme_r1.txt from renderer_1.zip.
+Read the section about Rasterization and Clipping in Readme_r1.txt from renderer_1.zip.

 to analyze the Model2Camera and Projection stages of the renderer.

-Here are several demonstration programs of perspective and orthographic projection and the computer graphics camera.
+Here are several online demonstration programs of projections and the computer graphics camera.

-Today we will start to look at the Scene data structrue, which is the input data structure for the 3D renderer.
+Today we will start to look at the Scene data structure, which is the input data structure for the 3D renderer.

 Remember to read the sections about the Scene, Camera, Model, and Position data structures in Readme_r1.txt from renderer_1.zip.